A comprehensive guide to camping on Moreton Island

-When you’re camping on Moreton Island, also known by its Indigenous name of Mulgumpin, unspoilt coastline invites instant serenity.
+When you’re camping on Moreton Island, also known by its Indigenous name of Mulgumpin, the unspoilt coastline invites instant serenity.
 Part of the spectacular Moreton Island National Park, just a hop, skip and ferry ride from Brisbane, the world’s third-largest sand island is surrounded by turquoise blue waters and flows with amazing activity for every holiday speed.
 From four-wheel driving and surfing sand dunes to chilled-out snorkelling and uninterrupted stargazing, kicking back your way is easy.
 Here are the basics to get you moving.

 Let’s get familiar with paradise.
-Located 40 kilometres offshore from Brisbane, Moreton Island is mostly accessed via the Micat ferry which takes about 90 minutes and departs from the Port of Brisbane, the city’s main shipping port.
+Located 40 kilometres offshore from Brisbane, Moreton Island is mostly accessed via the Micat ferry, which takes about 90 minutes and departs from the Port of Brisbane, the city’s main shipping port.
 If you’re making the trek from Brisbane’s CBD to go camping on Moreton Island, it’s a 30-minute drive north-east of the city.

 It’s worth noting that Micat is a passenger and vehicle ferry, and the only option for visitors who plan on taking their 4WD with them (which is highly advised).
-Ferry scheduling fluctuates depending on the season but during peak periods, it can run up to five times each day.
+Ferry scheduling fluctuates depending on the season, but during peak periods, it can run up to five times each day.
 Check the website for up-to-date information.

 Make sure you book well in advance, too.
-School holiday periods attract serious crowds which cram those regular runs right up.
-We advise securing tickets at least four weeks in advance no matter when you’re visiting and if you’re planning an Easter or Christmas trip, get organised six months in advance.
-Ticket pricing differs depending on when you’re travelling but expect a minimum of around $79 each way if you’re taking your car.
+School holiday periods attract serious crowds, which cram those regular runs right up.
+We advise securing tickets at least four weeks in advance, no matter when you’re visiting, and if you’re planning an Easter or Christmas trip, get organised six months in advance.
+Ticket pricing differs depending on when you’re travelling, but expect a minimum of around $79 each way if you’re taking your car.
 Passenger-only tickets are cheaper.

 If you’re bringing your wheels, a vehicle access permit is a must.
 Furthermore, all campsites require camping permits, so you’ll need to sort them before you go, too.